A. J. Allmendinger: 2013: Return to IndyCar with Team Penske

 It was reported in late 2012 that Allmendinger could move to the now-unified IndyCar Series with Michael Shank Racing, which he co-owned, for the 2013 season.
-This failed to materialize; instead, he participated in IndyCar's winter testing at Sebring with Team Penske, and in March it was announced that Allmendinger would compete in the IndyCar series for the team in at least two races, at Barber Motorsports Park and at the 2013 Indianapolis 500, with the goal of adding more races later in the season.
-This was extended to include the Long Beach Grand Prix, the Chevy Indy Dual in Detroit, and the season finale at Fontana.
+This failed to materialize; instead, he participated in IndyCar's winter testing at Sebring with Team Penske.
+In March, it was announced that Allmendinger would compete part-time in the IndyCar series for the team at Barber Motorsports Park and in the 2013 Indianapolis 500, with the goal of adding more races later in the season.
+After finishing 19th in his IndyCar debut, Allmendinger was put back into the car for the following race at Long Beach.
+In May, Team Penske announced that Allmendinger would participate in the Chevrolet Indy Dual races in Detroit.